Skip to main contentAccessibility Statement

 They may have some smaller classes or special provision to support the young person to access the provision.
 It is worth having a look at courses and qualifications on offer at different providers and the support they provide for young people with additional needs before visiting.

-If the young person has chosen a suitable college, they will need to apply for a place through the college enrolment process.
+If the young person has chosen a suitable college/provider, they will need to apply for a place through the college enrolment process.
 Their school will be able to help with this and should work with the new setting to ensure a smooth transition into the next stage of their study.

 If the young person has an EHC plan, the local authority will consider whether support across five days a week is required to meet their needs.
 This does not have to be at one provider.
-Some of this support may be funded by adult social care.

 Education for young people can include a mixture of college-based learning and other activities such as work experience, volunteering, independent travel training, managing money or communication and self- help skills.